Vingroup: History

-Vingroup was founded in Ukraine on August 8, 1993 as Technocom, originally producing dried foods, such as instant noodles, mainly under the Mivina brand by Phạm Nhật Vượng.

-In 2000, the company began operations in Vietnam.
+Vingroup was founded in Ukraine on August 8, 1993 as Technocom.
+It started as a food company, initially producing dried food products, notably instant noodles under the Mivina brand by Phạm Nhật Vượng.
+By 2000, the company began operations in Vietnam.

-In 2006, Vinpearl Land, the first amusement park was opened in Nha Trang.
+In 2006, Vinpearl Land, the conglomerate's first amusement park, was opened in Nha Trang.

 In 2007, Vingroup was listed on the Ho Chi Minh City Stock Exchange.

-In 2010, Vingroup sold its Ukraine operation to Nestlé for $150 million USD.
+In February 2010, Vingroup sold its Technocom facility in Ukraine and the Mivina brand to Nestlé for a deal worth approximately US$150 million.

-In October 2014, Vingroup bought the supermarket chain OceanMart in a move to gain market share in the retail industry, and renamed it VinMart.

-In September 2015, Vingroup launched a major animal conservation program on Phú Quốc, Vietnam's largest island.
+In October 2014, Vingroup bought the supermarket chain OceanMart from Ocean Group and was rebranded as VinMart in a move to gain market share in the retail industry.
+Vingroup also launched an animal conservation program on Phú Quốc, Vietnam's largest island, in September 2015.
+It had started with research and conservation of some rare animal species and their natural habitats by Vinpearl Safari.

 In October 2015, Vingroup bought the Vietnamese supermarket chain Maximark.

-In 2016, Vingroup began operating their Vinmec healthcare and Vinschool education subsidiaries as non-profits.
+In 2016, Vingroup began operating its Vinmec healthcare and Vinschool education subsidiaries as non-profits.

 In September 2017, Vingroup started construction of a car factory for the VinFast subsidiary.

 In May 2018, 10% of Vinhomes was made public on the Ho Chi Minh City Stock Exchange.
-The 25 year anniversary of Vingroup was celebrated by the opening of the Vingroup owned Landmark 81 tower in Ho Chi Minh City, the tallest completed building in Southeast Asia at the time.
+The 25th anniversary of Vingroup was celebrated by the opening of its Landmark 81 tower in Ho Chi Minh City, the tallest completed building in Southeast Asia at the time.

 In October 2018, Vingroup announced that VinFast, its car division, would become the first domestic car manufacturer, with an annual production capacity of 250,000 cars. $3.5 billion was invested in the development of this project.